bartificer/programming-by-stealth/docs/pbs42.md

 }
 ```

 In theory, these changes to the code’s structure should have had no effect on the code’s functionality.
-That’s literally what it means to re-factor code.
-Before we proceed we should validate that we haven’t introduced any bugs during our refactoring by re-running the QUnit test suite (`test/index.html`).
+That’s literally what it means to refactor code.
+Before we proceed we should validate that we haven’t introduced any bugs during our refactoring by rerunning the QUnit test suite (`test/index.html`).

 We’re now ready to write our function for setting the state of a CA.

 We’ll add support for specifying the state in one of three formats:

 1. A single state as a number, string, or boolean.
 This single state should be applied to each cell.
 2. A 2D array of states, i.e., a 2D array of numbers, strings, or booleans.
-This grid must have exactly the same dimensions as the CA itself, and each cell in the CA will have its state updated to match the value of the corresponding array element.
+This grid must have exactly the same dimensions as the CA itself.
+Each cell in the CA will have its state updated to match the value of the corresponding array element.
 3. A callback that takes the x and y coordinates of the cell as arguments, and returns a valid state, i.e. a boolean, number, or string.
 This function will be called once for each cell to determine its new state.

 We now know everything needed to implement the function: